-The increase of capacity in the process of generating electricity from renewable energy sources was insufficiently followed by the development of the domestic industry in the production of power producing equipment.
+The increase of capacity in the process of generating electricity from renewable energy sources was gradually followed by the development of the domestic industry in the production of power producing equipment.
 Some notably positive changes appeared lately, for example: some Croatian wind turbine parts and steam turbines manufacturers were present on the market.
 A lot of equipment was manufactured for foreign clients, whether it be the individual final parts of equipment, whether the elements installed as a part of foreign products.
-The role of implementation of energy efficiency measures is becoming more and more important each day and the savings are viewed as producing the proper amount of the unused energy.
+The role of implementation of energy efficiency measures is becoming more and more important each day and the savings are viewed as producing the proper amount of the unused energy, thus, we expect the activation of the co-financing measurements through the cohesion and competitiveness program.
 On the EU level, a significant importance has been given to the economic measurements and so the activities of the Croatian Chamber of Economy are being acknowledged through the National Action Plan for Energy Efficiency.
+We expect more details of this plan soon and they will be applied on the three-year period.